http delete for network

 Flags

---user, -u {any}: the username when authenticating--password, -p {any}: the password when authenticating--data, -d {any}: the content to post--content-type, -t {any}: the MIME type of content to post--max-time, -m {duration}: max duration before timeout occurs--headers, -H {any}: custom headers you want to add--raw, -r: fetch contents as text rather than a table--insecure, -k: allow insecure server connections when using SSL--full, -f: returns the full response instead of only the body--allow-errors, -e: do not fail if the server returns an error code--redirect-mode, -R {string}: What to do when encountering redirects.
+--user, -u {any}: The username when authenticating.--password, -p {any}: The password when authenticating.--data, -d {any}: The content to post.--content-type, -t {any}: The MIME type of content to post.--max-time, -m {duration}: Max duration before timeout occurs.--headers, -H {any}: Custom headers you want to add.--raw, -r: Fetch contents as text rather than a table.--insecure, -k: Allow insecure server connections when using SSL.--full, -f: Returns the full response instead of only the body.--allow-errors, -e: Do not fail if the server returns an error code.--pool: Using a global pool as a client.--redirect-mode, -R {string}: What to do when encountering redirects.
 Default: 'follow'.
-Valid options: 'follow' ('f'), 'manual' ('m'), 'error' ('e').
+Valid options: 'follow' ('f'), 'manual' ('m'), 'error' ('e').--unix-socket, -U {path}: Connect to the specified Unix socket instead of using TCP.

 Parameters